qhzeng-gittec/Qinghui_Zeng_Academic_site/README.md

-# About Me
+## Personal Statement

-I’m Qinghui Zeng, an undergraduate at [Jinan University](https://english.jnu.edu.cn/), majoring in Information and Computational Science.
-I will be graduate by the summer of 2025. and I am seeking graduate study opportunities in applied or computational mathematics.
+I’m Qinghui Zeng, an undergraduate at [Jinan University](https://english.jnu.edu.cn/), majoring in Information and Computational Science, under math department.
+I will be graduated by the summer of 2025. and I am seeking graduate study opportunities in applied or computational mathematics.

 For inquiries, you can reach me at [zengqh23@outlook.com](mailto:zengqh23@outlook.com).